-- Cavalier King Charles Spaniel – The King Charles is a small but well-manner, congenial breed with an athletic build, intelligent mind, and noble bearing.
+- Cavalier King Charles Spaniel – The King Charles is a small but well-mannered, congenial breed with an athletic build, intelligent mind, and noble bearing.
 It is an overall spunky, fun-loving, gentle, and affectionate companion.

 - Scottish Cocker – A crossbreed between a Scottish Terrier and a Cocker Spaniel, the Scottish Cocker is a friendly and affectionate dog with a silky and slightly wavy coat of varying lengths.
 Black, white, and brown are the most common colors.
-Its temperament is slightly toward the fiery than the mellow side.
+Its temperament is slightly toward the fiery rather than the mellow side.